 Their philosophy is simple.
 "Say it in under three minutes."

-Influences include, Elvis Costello, the Byrds, Tom Petty, Love and Rockets, Dramarama, Plimsouls, The Rolling Stones.
+Influences include, Elvis Costello, Graham Parker and the Rumour, the Byrds, The Cars, Tom Petty, Love and Rockets, Plimsouls, Joe Grushecky and the House Rockers, The Rolling Stones.
 With recent airplay the band is making friends in Spain, UK, Belgium, Sweden, South America, and Japan.

 John, Chuck, Chris and Nick have been opening for such bands as Gin Blossoms, The Fixx, CBGB icons The Fleshtones, Los Straitjackets side project The Outta Sites, Gene Loves Jezebel, Gilby Clark and L.A.
 Guns.